ADSR Envelope: The Key to Unique Sounds in Your Music

 These findings underscore how important ADSR is not only for musicians but also for technological development.

-Frequently Asked Questions (FAQ) about the ASDR envelope
+Frequently Asked Questions (FAQ) About the ADSR Envelope

 What does ADSR mean?